A software interface that provides instant control of Eos parameters

 It is these parameters that are stored in the TwisterEos preset system ([B]).

-This interface is divided into two main areas: the upper panel, which allows general management of the application (network configuration and management of presets) and the large lower window showing the Midi Fighter Twister controls.
+The interface is divided into two main areas: the upper panel, which allows general management of the application (network configuration and management of presets) and the large lower window representing the Midi Fighter Twister controls.

-TwisterEos is completly designed around two distinct modes:
+TwisterEos is entirely designed around two distinct modes:

-The two buttons [6] and [7] on either side of the MFT (and in the TwisterEos window) are used to select the mode and to display the corresponding commands in the window [1].
+The two buttons [6] and [7] on either side of the MFT (and in the TwisterEos window) select the mode and display the corresponding commands in the main window [1].

-Important note: window [1] is therefore relative to both modes, and the commands found there vary according to the mode chosen.
+Important note: the 10 encoders in window [1] are relative to both modes, and the commands associated with them differ according to the mode selected.

-The other windows are independent of the mode and the associated commands are always the same, whatever the mode selected (with a small exception, however, for the Page window [4]).
+The other encoders are independent of the mode and the associated commands are always the same, whatever the mode selected.

 • Page window [4]